Peach juice, if caught quickly, doesn't take too much effort to remove following the tips below.

 Step 4: Next, blot at the stain until the liquid is absorbed.

-Step 6: Now that the peach juice stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.
+Step 6: Once the stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.

 Hint: Be sure to get the upholstery only as wet as necessary to remove the peach stain.